-Starbucks global same-store sales rise more than expected, shares surge
+Starbucks same-store sales boosted by U.S., China rebound; shares soar

 The coffee chain’s business in China, its fastest-growing market in recent years, slowed significantly last quarter amid fierce competition and stricter regulations on delivery services.

-Since then the company has partnered with Alibaba (BABA.N) to deliver its coffee in Chinese cities.
+Since then the company has partnered with Alibaba Group Holding Ltd (BABA.N) to deliver its coffee in Chinese cities.

-“Starbucks record Q4 performance reflected meaningful improvement in virtually every critical operating metric compared to Q3,” Chief Executive Officer Kevin Johnson said.
+“As we enter fiscal 2019, we are executing against a clear growth agenda, with a focus on our long-term growth markets of the U.S. and China,” Chief Executive Officer Kevin Johnson said.

 Total net revenue rose to $6.30 billion, beating expectations of $6.27 billion.

-Excluding items, the company earned 62 cents per share also beating expectations of 60 cents.
+Excluding items, the company earned 62 cents per share also beating expectations of 60 cents, while its adjusted profit forecast for fiscal 2019 was in line with expectations.

 However, net income attributable to the company fell to $755.8 million from $788.5 million.